jericksen/Capstone/README.md

 **Feature Importance**

-I visualized the features importances from the initial model ranking the dimensions by their relative imporantance.
+I visualized the features importances from the initial model ranking the dimensions by their relative importance.
 Doing so extracted the top contributing features:

 <p align="center">
      <img src="images/Final_feature_importance.png" width="700" height="500">